Skip to content

 Configuration Options

-• Wall-mounted units - Most common, visible but quiet
+• Wall-mounted units - most common, visible but quiet

-• Ceiling cassettes - Flush-mount in ceiling, more discreet
+• Ceiling cassettes - flush-mount in ceiling, more discreet

-• Floor-mounted units - Good for rooms with limited wall space
+• Floor-mounted units - good for rooms with limited wall space

-• Ducted air handlers - Connects to existing or new ductwork
+• Ducted air handlers - connects to existing or new ductwork

 Watch Out For